Romelium/DirCat/README.md

 # DirCat

-DirCat is a high-performance C++ utility that concatenates and displays the contents of files in a directory, similar to the Unix `cat` command but for entire directories.
-It supports multi-threaded processing, recursive directory traversal, file filtering, and various output formatting options.
+DirCat is a high-performance C++ utility that concatenates and displays the contents of files within a directory, functioning as a directory-aware version of the Unix `cat` command.
+Engineered for efficiency and flexibility, DirCat leverages multi-threading, recursive directory traversal, and comprehensive file filtering options to streamline content aggregation from directories.
+It's ideal for developers, writers, and anyone needing to combine multiple text-based files into a single output.

 ## Usage